mcfriske/Ethics-Education-for-Computer-Science/assignments/If-Else-Advertisement.md

 For example, given `zipcode = 53566` and `age = 25`, your function might print:
 ```
-Tourist Ad:  Come visit Boulder, where everything is bolder.
+Tourism Ad:  Come visit Boulder, where everything is bolder.
 ```

 ### Product 4 (suggested points: 16 (20 without reflection), note: example profile can be changed)